Support for research and practice

 8. Curriculum Vitæ (CV) or Résumé: No more than 2 pages (per person).
 Everyone in a collaborative proposal must submit a cv/résumé.

-• What were some of the significant discoveries and insights you developed as a consequence of this grant?
+• Significant discoveries and insights you developed as a consequence of this grant

-• Include images (between 5 and 8 images) that represent the outcome of the grant.
+• 5-8 images that represent the outcome of the grant.

 Related links